How to measure your social media campaign

 You have to measure the results of your social media campaign – I bet you’ve heard it a couple of times at least.
 How else are you going to show the impact of your social media activities to your C-suite?
 But measuring the results of your social media campaign can be a tricky task.
 The first obstacle is the very nature of social media, as they are continually changing.
-The second obstacle is figuring out which metrics to choose and how to apply them.
+The second obstacle is figuring out which metrics to measure and why.

 But where there’s a will, there’s a way!
 Measuring the results of your campaign is not that difficult after all.
 All you need the right attitude, a basic understanding of social media analytics and a little help from some social media management tools.